A practical guide to hardening and secure Apache Tomcat Server with the best practices.

 java.lang.Exception as well.
 This will help in not exposing tomcat version information if any java lang exception.

 <error-page> <exception-type>java.lang.Exception</exception-type> <location>/error.jsp</location> </error-page>

-I hope above guide gives you an idea no securing Tomcat.
-If you are looking to learn more about Tomcat administration then check out this online course.
+I hope the above guide gives you an idea of securing Tomcat.
+If you are looking to learn more about Tomcat administration, then check out this online course.

 Also, learn how to configure WAS to stop asking for password during shutdown here.